eujhwang/eujhwang.github.io/_pages/about.md

 and relation extraction problems using box embedding at Information Extraction and Synthesis Laboratory (IESL).
 I've also worked with IBM Research on Graph neural networks problems on Open Graph Benchmark datasets.

-I'm particularly interested in applying graph neural networks to knowledge graphs and understanding raw texts efficiently.
+I'm particularly interested in applying graph neural networks to knowledge graphs and efficiently understanding raw texts.
-Ultimately, I would like to develop a simple yet effective model that can improve search results and that can be applied to industry as well.
+Ultimately, I would like to develop a simple yet effective model that not only can improve search results, but also can be applied to industry.

 [this repository](https://github.com/academicpages/academicpages.github.io)